 Stateless persons are the people who are not recognized by any country in the whole world.
 However, we should bear in mind the distinction between officially recognized stateless persons and those who are not registered at all.
 Undocumented stateless persons face serious problems: they cannot officially work, enter into contracts, buy property, or just to live a usual life, like everybody else.

-We invite You to watch the video developed and created by the Right to Protection Charitable Foundation with the support of the United Nations High Commissioner for Refugees (UNHCR), where all the key moments on the recognition as a stateless person in Ukraine are mentioned.
+We invite You to watch the video developed and created by the Right to Protection CF with the support of the United Nations High Commissioner for Refugees (UNHCR), where all the key moments on the recognition as a stateless person in Ukraine are mentioned.

 Particularly, the video provides answers to the following questions: